How to pass an MOT check

-All of your lights (including headlamps, parking lights, reversing lights, indicators and registration plate bulbs) need to be the right colour and in good working order for your car to pass the MOT test.
+All of your lights (including headlamps, parking lights, reversing lights, indicators and registration plate bulbs) need to be the correct colour and in good working order for your car to pass the MOT test.
 Daytime running lights will also be checked on vehicles first used from March 2018, which will be having their first MOT checks in 2021.

-Clean them, and then get someone to try them while you walk around the car.
+Clean your lights and then get someone to try them while you walk around the car.
 If they flicker when tapped lightly with your hand, they probably need tightening into position or replacing altogether.
-If you find a bulb has blown, it’s a good idea to change it before the MOT test.
+If you find that a bulb has blown, it’s a good idea to change it before the MOT test.